dahall/Vanara/Windows.Shell/AssemblyReport.md

 ControlPanel | Provides a means to open Control Panel items and get their paths.
 IconLocation | Wraps the icon location string used by some Shell classes.
 IndirectString | Wraps the icon location string used by some Shell classes.
+MessageEventArgs | Holds a copy of the MSG instance retrieved by GetMessage.
 MessageLoop | <para> This class encapsulates the management of a message loop for an application.
 It supports queuing a callback to the application via the message loop to enable the app to return from a call and continue processing that call later.
 This behavior is needed when implementing a shell verb as verbs must not block the caller. </para> <note type="note">The ComObject derived class should call QueueNonBlockingCallback in its invoke function, for example IExecuteCommand::Execute() or IDropTarget::Drop() passing a method that will complete the initialization work.</note>
 ProgId | Represents a programmatic identifier in the registry for an application.
 PropertyBag | Encapsulates an `IPropertyBag` instance.